 Barbara McLeod is a lawyer retired from the federal Environmental Protection Agency where she headed the Office of International Environmental Policy.
 She graduated from the University of Michigan in 1975, and the Law School in 1978.
 Her undergraduate studies included a symposium on Nabokov from Russian scholar Carl Proffer.
 Proffer and his wife Ellendea founded Ardis Publishing, which printed Russian and English translations of Soviet literature which the USSR censored or banned.
 NOJ, Vol. XII, 2018.

-Sabine Metzger teaches in the American Studies department at the University of Stuttgart, Germany.
+Sabine Metzger teaches American literature at the University of Stuttgart and at the University of Mannheim, and cultural studies at the Centre of Cultural and General Studies of the Karlsruhe Institute of Technology.
 Her PhD thesis on Eros and Morbid Artistry examines the interdependence of poiesis and existence in the oeuvre of John Hawkes.
-Her publications include articles on Gertrude Stein, Nathaniel Hawthorne, Lafcadion Hearn (forthcoming) and Vladimir Nabokov.
-NOJ, Vol. IX, 2015.
+Her publications include articles on Gertrude Stein, Nathaniel Hawthorne, Lafcadion Hearn and Vladimir Nabokov.
+NOJ, Vol. IX, 2015; NOJ, Vol. XIII, 2019.

 Maya Minao is a Lecturer of American Literature at Yamaguchi University, Japan.
 Ms. Minao has published several articles on Nabokov's work, including Visiting Nabokov's benches (Japanese) inStudies in English Literature, Vol.LXXXII (2005), and Entrance and Exit in Nabokov's "The Gift" inHumaniora Kiotoensia: On the Centenary of Kyoto Humanities (2006).
 She also helped annotate Nabokov's translation of and commentary for Eugene Onegin and contributed two essays to the published annotation (2007).
 A member of Kyoto Reading Circle, which regularly publishes annotations to Ada, she is now working on a doctoral degree with special interests in The Gift.
 NOJ, Vol. I, 2007.